 Late in the afternoon we searched all over town to find a place to have dinner.
 We finally settled on one of the few restaurants that was actually open for business and it happened to be right along the beach.
 Trust me, not as romantic as it sounds; not even close!
 The food was overpriced and there were cats and flies trying to get all over my food, which I hate, so the whole experience was NOT my favorite!

 That night we walked around the village in the evening to find something we could fix for breakfast Sunday morning, Easter Sunday.
 We found a little stand where we purchased 4 eggs and 2 suckers for 2,000 Tanzanian Shillings, which is roughly under $1 USD.
-As we walked back to our hotel we saw groups of boys/men huddled around small television sets at stands all along the road; everyone out enjoying their Saturday night.
+As we walked back to our hotel we saw groups of boys/men huddled around small television sets watching soccer at stands all along the road; everyone out enjoying their Saturday night.
 I never felt unsafe as we moved about the village, even late in the night.

 Sunday morning we packed up and found a dala dala on the way out of town.
 The culture of the people who live on Zanzibar is one of kindness and honesty.
 Paje was no exception.
-I loved the quiet beaches, watching the locals play soccer, buying eggs from the village, exploring the tide pools during low tide, getting caught in a rainstorm with a professional octopus hunter nearby, and seeing how the people really live.
+I loved the quiet beaches, watching the locals play soccer, buying eggs from the village, exploring the tide pools during low tide, getting caught in a rainstorm with a octopus fisherman nearby, and seeing how the people really live.
 Paje was different than I had expected, but was beautiful and peaceful in unexpected ways.